abhijitsarkar/feign/README.md

    * Provide custom matcher: Create a bean that implements `BiFunction<Request, FeignMapping, Boolean>`.
 It will be added to the list of matchers.

-   * Provide custom id generator: Feign ships with a default id generator that first looks in the request for a header named `x-request-id`.
-If found, it uses that value as the id for saving the request.
-If not, it generates a random UUID.
+   * Provide custom id generator: Feign ships with a default id generator that generates an id according to the following logic:

+      Calculate the URI hash and append a `{prefix}-` to it.
+The prefix is generated as follows:
+      * Extract the first segment of the URI without any slash.
+      For example, given the path `/feign/xyz`, the generated id is `feign-1357738284`.
+      * If failed to extract the first segment of the URI, use `unknown`.

      To provide a custom id generator, create a bean that implements `IdGenerator`.
 The default one will be automatically disabled.

+     You can also specify an id generator for a request as shown in the above `application.yml`.
+Request scoped id generators trump the global one.

    * Match even parts of the image have no corresponding properties in the Feign mapping: Set `ignoreUnknown` true for properties shown in the above `application.yml`.